ccnyplanetarium/ccnyplanetarium.github.io/_posts/2022-07-06-JWST-First-Science.md

-As usual, our tour bus will the opensource planetarium presentation software <a href="https://www.openspaceproject.com/">OpenSpace</a>.
+As usual, our tour bus will be the opensource planetarium presentation software <a href="https://www.openspaceproject.com/">OpenSpace</a>.